-You should expect some whitening with any mineral-based sunscreens, unless it contains nano- particles of some sort.
-However, most of the initial whitening effects from Badger sunscreen will disappear as you rub the product into your skin.
-Our daily sunscreen lotions have less Zinc Oxide in them so they are less whitening.
-In fact, Badger sunscreen lotions offer nearly invisible protection and are perfect for wearing under makeup.
+You should expect some whitening with any mineral-based sunscreens, unless it contains nano- particles.
+Most of the initial whitening from Badger sunscreen will disappear as you rub the product into your skin.
+Our SPF15 sunscreen has less zinc oxide in it and is less whitening and our tinted sunscreens and another option to reduce whitening.

 There is no such thing as a complete sunblock, so some sun rays will reach your skin even when you are wearing our highest SPF sunscreens.
 Consult with your healthcare professional to assess your Vitamin D intake and needs.

 We take the safety of our sunscreen very seriously so we're constantly reviewing emerging research regarding the subjects of zinc oxide, nano particles, and potential free-radical damage.
-No single sunscreen active ingredient has a better track record for safety than Zinc Oxide.
-Its strong overall safety record is why Badger has chosen non-nano Zinc Oxide as the active ingredient for our sunscreens.
+Since the zinc oxide particles do not penetrate the skin, any free radicals they might generate would only reach the stratum corneum, or the outer dead layer of skin, and not any living cells.
+Therefore we do not consider this to be a health hazard.
+No single sunscreen active ingredient has a better track record for safety than zinc oxide.
+Its strong overall safety record is why Badger has chosen non-nano zinc oxide as the active ingredient for our sunscreens.
 In addition, Badger sunscreens contain naturally occurring antioxidants, such as vitamin E, that help to neutralize free radical activity.
 More about our Zinc Oxide.

 The price of ingredients in our natural sunscreens is significantly higher than the price of ingredients in chemical sunscreens.
-For example, the main base ingredient in most conventional sunscreens is water; the main base ingredient in Badger's sunscreens is Organic Sunflower Oil or Organic Aloe Juice.
-Additionally, the Zinc Oxide used in all of our sunscreens is the single most expensive active ingredient used in sunscreens.
+For example, the main base ingredient in most conventional sunscreens is water; the main base ingredient in Badger's sunscreens is Organic Sunflower Oil .
+Additionally, the zinc oxide used in all of our sunscreens is the single most expensive active ingredient used in sunscreens.
 Most common sunscreens are made entirely of relatively inexpensive synthetic chemicals, which is why they are so cheap.
-Truly natural sunscreens, like Badger's, are made of organic plant extracts that nourish your skin, and mineral Zinc Oxide that protects you from the sun.
 We believe that the natural ingredients we use make our products better, but they are also more expensive.